 What steps might a church take to financially support its growing ministries?
 First, the pastor could preach about the responsibility of church members to tithe and support the work of the church.
 Next, teachers could teach about it in Sunday school classes and recommend books in the church bookstore; leaders could give all the small-group leaders announcements to read with some Scripture references here and there, even have a financial planning seminar for the church.
 But if you are preaching, teaching, reading, and announcing just to get the people attending the church to give money, you have a performance orientation.

 What’s missing here is discipleship.
 You’re not creating stewards; you’re creating donors.
 So what does it mean to disciple men to be good stewards?

 We described a disciple as “called, equipped, and sent”.
-A man who has answer the call to give his life to Christ and equipped as a disciple to know God will be motivated to love God and his neighbor.
+A man who has answered the call to give his life to Christ and been equipped as a disciple to know God will be motivated to also love God and love his neighbor.
 That man will respond to a need when it is presented to him, not out of guilt or obligation but out of the overflow of his relationship with Christ.

-If you help a man love God with all his heart, soul, mind, and strength and love his neighbor, then what kind of response will you get from him when you teach about stewardship?
-When you tell him about a need within the body?
+If you help a man love God with all his heart, soul, mind, and strength, and love his neighbor, then what kind of response will you get from him when you teach about stewardship?
+Or when you tell him about a need within the body of Christ?
 You won’t have to tell him what to do or badger him; he will respond out of the overflow of his relationship with God.